Unified continuous-time q-learning for mean-field game and mean-field control problems: Unified q-Learning Algorithm for MFG and MFC

 Then under Assumption \ref{assu:MOC-converegence}, any convergent subsequence of $(\theta^*_{\Delta t, M}, \psi^*_{\Delta t, M})$ converges to the solution to \eqref{MOC},

 \end{Theorem} The proof of Theorem \ref{thm:approximation-M-Deltat} is given in Section \ref{app:proof-thm-approximation-M-Deltat}.

-One challenge faced by the representative agent is the limited access to the information of the population's distribution.
-In practice, the representative agent has to estimate the population's distribution solely based on his own states.
-We provide two ways to estimate the population state distribution.
+\paragraph{{Population estimation and algorithm implementation}} {A practical challenge in the learning procedure is that the population distribution is not directly provided by the environment simulator.
+Instead, the representative agent must estimate the distribution flow based on the local observations of state trajectories.} We provide two ways to estimate the population distribution.
 Let $X_{t_k}^{j, m}$, $1 \leq j \leq N, 1 \leq m \leq M$ denote the observation of the state of the representative player following the test policy ${\bm h}^{\tilde\psi_m}$ at time $t_k$ for episode $j$.
 First, similar to \cite{FGLPS23}, \cite{AFL2022}, we can update the state distribution for each episode $j =1, \ldots, N$ as

 where $(\rho^j)_j$ is a sequence of learning rates.
 Alternatively, inspired by the way of updating the mean in the example of mean-variance portfolio optimization in \cite{jiazhou2023}, we can update the state distribution per $l$ epoches: